Tips on How to Prevent Carpal Tunnel Syndrome

 You’ll be expected to attend physical therapy to get the muscles around your knees stronger, so your knee can stabilize once again.
 If you’re an athlete, physical therapy will be crucial, but the timeline for when you can return to playing sports can vary greatly, especially since athletes tend to have a higher chance of re-tearing their ACL.

 Tearing the ACL means your knee’s range of motion is limited.
-Physical therapy works to help you regain that range of motion, but it’s important to be patient and follow the physical therapist’s guide.
+Physical therapy works to help you regain that range of motion, but it’s important to be patient and follow the physical therapist’s guide on what else not to do with your ACL injury.
 Doing too much too soon can result in a re-injury.

 Physical therapy usually starts with gentle exercises to move the knee.
 As the wound heals, tougher exercises will be introduced.
 Because the ACL graft is still healing, it’s important to avoid stretching it.
 The physical therapist will show you ways to exercise the area without risking the ACL graft.